dampdigits/java-tutorial/README.md

 ## Contributing

-If you would like to improve the problems or solutions or create new ones with proper documentation, you are welcomed to do so.
+If you would like to improve the problems, solutions or create new ones with proper documentation, you are welcomed to do so.
 Please fork it and submit a pull request with your changes.

 ## License